AbdurRehmanMalik1/BloggingApp/README.md

 JWT_SECRET =

-Bash
+Open Bash

 npm start
-The application will now be running on http://localhost:3000.
+The application will now be running on http://localhost:SERVER_PORT.

 Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.